Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

         Or this:

         ```groovy title="hello-world.nf" hl_lines="1"
-        // Use echo to print 'Hello World!' to standard out
+        // Use echo to print 'Hello World!' to a text file
         process SAYHELLO {
         <truncated>
         ```

         As a developer, you get to choose!

----
+**Yay!
+You have just written your first pipeline!**

+In the next step, we will run the pipeline and inspect the outputs of our workflow.

+!!! abstract "Summary"

+    In this step you have learned:

+    1. How to create a simple Nextflow pipeline
+    2. The key components that form a Nextflow script `process` and `workflow`
+    3. How to define a process with `script` and `output` blocks
+    4. How to comment your code

 ## Executing `hello-world.nf`